 - Make sure your design is in CMYK mode.

-- Order a printed proof so you can see what you job looks like printed on a calibrated machine.
-Monitors and office inkjet machine are not calibrated and cannot give a good representation of color for commercial printing.
+- Order a printed proof so you can see what your job looks like printed on a calibrated machine.
+Monitors and office inkjet machines are not calibrated and cannot give a good representation of color for commercial printing.

 - You can ask for a quote for your product to be printed on a Custom Run, on its own sheet of paper, although that comes with an increased price since you’re not sharing the production costs with other people.

 - Use the Pantone Color Matching System - Color Bridge, which is a standardized catalog of colors that you can achieve using CMYK that is available from Amazon in the link below: